Sign up for the 4patas club and enjoy exclusive discounts on dog-friendly trips and activities.

 The Verbena de San Juan is a popular celebration full of joy and fun, but for many dogs, firecrackers and fireworks can be a source of stress and anxiety.
 If you have a noise-sensitive dog, it is important to take steps to help calm them during this holiday.
 In this article, I will provide you with some practical tips to keep your dog calm and safe during times of increased noise.

-2. Physical exercise
+2. Physical Exercise

-3. Identification and safety
+3. Identification and Safety

-4. Distract your dog
+4. Distract Your Dog

-During fireworks, it is important to distract your dog and redirect their attention to something more positive.
+During the fireworks, it is important to distract your dog and redirect their attention to something more positive.
 You can try the following:

 · Search games: Hide treats around the house and encourage them to find them.
 This will keep your dog focused and distracted from the noises.

-5. Avoid overprotecting your dog
+5. Avoid Overprotection

-6. Escape to rural areas
+6. Escape to Rural Areas

-At 'Viajes 4Patas' you can find a wide selection of pet-friendly rural accommodations where you can relax and enjoy the company of your dog without worrying about loud noises.
+At 'Viajes 4Patas' you will find a wide selection of pet-friendly rural accommodations where you can relax and enjoy your dog's company without worrying about loud noises.
 Don't forget to book in advance to ensure you find the perfect place for you and your furry friend.
-Visit our website and discover the best options for your rural getaway on the night of San Juan!

-7. Consult a veterinarian
+7. Consult with a Veterinarian